lin-toto/lin-toto.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a MSc student at the [CARAS Lab](https://titech-caras.github.io/), Department of Information and Communications Engineering, Tokyo Institute of Technology.
+I am a MSc student at the [CARAS Lab](https://titech-caras.github.io/), Department of Information and Communications Engineering, Institute of Science Tokyo (previously Tokyo Institute of Technology).
 My current research field is **Computer Architecture and Security**.

 I am an alumni of the [Katto Lab](https://www.katto.comm.waseda.ac.jp/), School of Fundamental Science and Engineering, Waseda University.
 My research interests during this period were **Learned Image Compression**, **Parallel Processing**, and **High Performance Computing**.